Trying to Find A Boys Ranch in Topeka, Kansas? Teen Challenge Adventure Ranch for Boys in Arkansas May Actually Be a Better Option

 Healing and Hope for Thousands of Boys Over the Past Five Decades

-As the first residential Teen Challenge program for boys, Teen Challenge Adventure Ranch has been assisting families for nearly 60 years.
+As the first residential Teen Challenge program for boys, Teen Challenge Adventure Ranch has been assisting families for 50 years.
 We feel that a relationship with Christ is the best source of a lasting difference in the lives of the young men we serve.
 Every main element of our program is biblically-based.
 We feel that centering our program on Christ is the reason so many young men are finding success here, even where other programs failed.

 Several factors show the difference between Teen Challenge Adventure Ranch and other therapeutic ranches: